FormulaMonks/tpc-check/README.md

   that this library is communicating with which handles this) and try to set a cookie from it.
-- When the script is loaded, load another script from the same domain, which tries to retrieve the cookie that was initialy set.
+- When the script is loaded, load another script from the same domain, which tries to retrieve the cookie that was initially set.
 - If the retrieval is successful, then third-party cookies are enabled.
 If not, then they are disabled.
 - Execute the passed callback with the result from this check.